tomatolog/manticore/docs/5_searching/search_results_ranking/ranking_overview.rst

 seem relevant to me.
 Hence, in general case it's not just hard to compute, it's theoretically impossible.

-So ranking in Sphinx is configurable.
+So ranking in Manticore is configurable.
 It has a notion of a so-called
 <b>ranker</b>.
 A ranker can formally be defined as a function that takes
 document and query as its input and produces a relevance value as output.
-In layman's terms, a ranker controls exactly how (using which specific algorithm) will Sphinx assign weights to the document.
+In layman's terms, a ranker controls exactly how (using which specific algorithm) will Manticore assign weights to the document.

 Previously, this ranking function was rigidly bound to the matching mode.
 So in the legacy matching modes (that is, SPH\_MATCH\_ALL, SPH\_MATCH\_ANY, SPH\_MATCH\_PHRASE, and SPH\_MATCH\_BOOLEAN) you can not choose the ranker.
 You can only do that in the SPH\_MATCH\_EXTENDED mode.
-(Which is the only mode in SphinxQL and the suggested mode in SphinxAPI anyway.)
-To choose a non-default ranker you can either use `SetRankingMode() <../../full-text_search_query_settings/setrankingmode.md>`__ with SphinxAPI, or `OPTION ranker <../../select_syntax.md>`__ clause in ``SELECT`` statement when using SphinxQL.
+(Which is the only mode in ManticoreQL and the suggested mode in ManticoreAPI anyway.)
+To choose a non-default ranker you can either use `SetRankingMode() <../../full-text_search_query_settings/setrankingmode.md>`__ with ManticoreAPI, or `OPTION ranker <../../select_syntax.md>`__ clause in ``SELECT`` statement when using ManticoreQL.

 As a sidenote, legacy matching modes are internally implemented via the unified syntax anyway.
-When you use one of those modes, Sphinx just internally adjusts the query and sets the associated ranker, then executes the query using the very same unified code path.
+When you use one of those modes, Manticore just internally adjusts the query and sets the associated ranker, then executes the query using the very same unified code path.